 If circumstances change later, such as relocation to a new address, either party may modify the custody provisions as appropriate.
 Child support obligations may be modified as well, if financial circumstances change.

 Marriage dissolution will touch most households in Chicagoland at one time or another.
-For a free consultation with an experienced family law attorney in Hoffman Estates, contact Delaney Heckman.
+For a free consultation with an experienced family law attorney in Hoffman Estates, contact Andrea Heckman Law.
 After-hours visits are available.

 I could not ask for a better attorney to represent me during my case which is Andrea Heckman.
 Anytime I had any questions, I got a response in a timely manner.
 Andrea walked me through a very difficult time which was a divorce/child custody case.
 Andrea is very knowledgeable and motivating.
 The staff has been nothing but welcoming and professional.
 If I have to go to court for anything, I will definitely be giving this firm a call again.

 Please contact our law office in Rolling Meadows for legal assistance with divorce, child custody, or visitation issues.
 We serve clients in the Chicago metropolitan area who need the help of an experienced and dedicated family law attorney.